jnozzi/cocoadev.com/markdown/NSURLDownloadingWrongPage.md

 ----

-I'm not sure what the problem is, but all the URL downloading problems I had disappeared when I switched to General/CURLHandle (http://curlhandle.sourceforge.net ); it's pretty much a drop-in replacement for General/NSURLHandle and works about a kojillion times better.
+I'm not sure what the problem is, but all the URL downloading problems I had disappeared when I switched to CURLHandle (http://curlhandle.sourceforge.net ); it's pretty much a drop-in replacement for NSURLHandle and works about a kojillion times better.
 With the Safari 1.0 release, NSURL now uses the same download code as Safari and works much better as well, but that doesn't help you back on 10.1.  --Bo

 ----